clemsos/mapmakers.space/_drafts/2018-03-27-report-workshop-china.md

 ## The workshops

-As part of the research process, we pay specific attention in the ways we describe our intentions and interact with the different people we met.
-We had the idea to organize workshop focusing on mapping and presenting results.
-The workshops were very successful with more than 50 people altogether during the sessions held in [Shanghai XSpace on March 3rd](/2018/02/workshop-shanghai/) and [Shenzhen Design Center on March 10th](/2018/02/release-party-shenzhen/).
+As part of the research process, we pay specific attention in the ways we describe our intentions and interact with the different people we meet.
+During fieldwork, researchers usually come, extract and leave.
+Most research results never make it back to the people that have been interrogated.
+For that reason, we decided it was important to find a time locally to present the early results of the projects and share back some of our personal work.
+It was also a great moment to confront our research with participants and gather new feedbacks.

+The workshops were successfully held in [Shanghai XSpace on March 3rd](/2018/02/workshop-shanghai/) and [Shenzhen Design Center on March 10th](/2018/02/release-party-shenzhen/), with more than 50 people altogether attending the sessions.

 ### at xSpace in Shanghai